open-policy-agent/opa/docs/docs/management-bundles/index.md

    automountServiceAccountToken: false
    ```

-1. Configure your kubernetes resources to use this service account.
+1. Configure your Kubernetes resources to use this service account.

    ```yaml
    apiVersion: apps/v1